-The GST incurred on the costs of various services provided to the Fund by third parties such as management, administration and custodian services where applicable, have been passed on to the Fund.
-The Fund qualifies for Reduced Input Tax Credits (RITC) at a rate of at least 55%.
+The GST incurred on the costs of various services provided to the Trust by third parties such as management, administration and custodian services where applicable, have been passed on to the Trust.
+The Trust qualifies for Reduced Input Tax Credits (RITC) at a rate of at least 55%.
 Hence, fees for these services and any other expenses have been recognised in the statement of comprehensive income net of the amount of GST recoverable from the Australian Taxation Office (ATO).
 Amounts payable are inclusive of GST.
-The net amount of GST recoverable from the statement of financial position.
+The net amount of GST recoverable from the ATO is included in receivables in the statement of financial position.
 Cash flows relating to GST are included in the statement of cash flows on a gross basis.